shizzard/merkle_root/README.md

   -m, --mode <MODE>  Calculation mode (default: depth-walk) [possible values: depth-walk, width-walk] -h, --help         Print help (see more with '--help') -V, --version      Print version

 ```

 #### Algorithms

-All algorithms will be O(n\*log(n)) time complexity, because there is not other
+All algorithms will be O(n\*log(n)) time complexity, because there is no other
 way to calculate the root hash except to traverse all the paired hashes from the
-very bottom of the tree, until calculation converge into a single hash.
-The only
+very bottom of the tree, until calculation converges into a single hash.
+The
-difference between algoritms is space complexity and possibility to utilize
+only difference between algorithms is space complexity and the possibility to
-parallel calculations.
+utilize parallel calculations.

 1. Depth-walk